JeanBertinR/shinyML/README.md

 your favorite machine learning model.
-Note that hidden layers of deep learning technique can be set inside the corresponding text box: the default c(200,200) configuration corresponds to a two hiden-layers neural network, with neurons for each layers.
+Note that hidden layers of deep learning technique can be set inside the corresponding text box: the default c(200,200) configuration corresponds to a two hidden-layers neural network, with neurons for each layers.

 <p align="center">